-For more information, please refer to the Academic Regulations.
+For more information, please refer to the Academic Regulations - undergraduate and postgraduate.

 Academic Misconduct

 Academic misconduct is defined as any attempt to gain an unfair advantage in assessed work by deception or fraudulent means.
 This includes, but is not limited to: